KGQuiz: Evaluating the Generalization of Encoded Knowledge in Large Language Models: Introduction

-We evaluate 10 open-source and black-box LLMs on the \ourbenchmark{} benchmark to better understand which LLM covers what knowledge domain better, and under which utilization contexts.
+We evaluate 10 open-source and black-box large language models on the \ourbenchmark{} benchmark to better understand which LLM covers what knowledge domain better, and under which utilization contexts.
 Our experiments demonstrate that: 1) \textbf{LLM performance greatly varies across knowledge domains.} For instance, on \emph{Task 5: Open-Ended Text Generation}, ChatGPT \citep{ouyang2022training}, ChatGLM \citep{du2022glm}, and \textsc{text-davinci-003} \citep{ouyang2022training} respectively perform best when it comes to YAGO, ConceptNet, and UMLS, three knowledge graphs representing varying knowledge domains.
 2) \textbf{Knowledge utilization greatly impacts LLM's ability to retrieve and employ factual knowledge.} For instance, ChatGPT's performance on biomedical knowledge drops by 30\% from the fill-in-the-blank task to the factual editing task, suggesting that the additional multi-hop context in factual editing poses new challenges to LLM knowledge abilities.
-Together, our extensive experiments demonstrate that probing the knowledge abilities of LLMs is nuanced and multi-faceted, with the largest LLMs excelling in simple knowledge utilization tasks on general knowledge domains, while advanced knowledge contexts and domain-specific information remain open challenges.
+Together, our extensive experiments demonstrate that probing the knowledge abilities of LLMs is nuanced and multi-faceted, with the largest LLMs excelling in simple knowledge utilization tasks on general knowledge domains, while advanced knowledge contexts and domain-specific information remain open challenges. \ourbenchmark{} helps pinpoint the strengths and knowledge limitations of LLMs with respect to tasks and domains.
 We envision \ourbenchmark{} as a valuable testbed to understand, evaluate, and improve LLM knowledge abilities across varying knowledge domains and utilization contexts.